realm/realm-flipper-plugin/documentation/Architecture.md

 ### RealmDataInspector

 The RealmDataInspector ([.tsx](../realmFlipperPlugin/flipper-plugin-realm/src/components/RealmDataInspector.tsx)) is used to explore data in the sidebar in JSON format.
 It is used in the DataVisualizer which also manages its state.
-The RealmDataInspector makes use of Flippers DataInspector.
+The RealmDataInspector implements Flippers DataInspector.

 Note:
 A usage example of the DataInspector can be found [here](https://fbflipper.com/docs/tutorial/js-custom/).
 During the development of this proof-of-concept the DataInspector was not documented on the Flipper website.
 In the future it might get documented [here](https://fbflipper.com/docs/extending/flipper-plugin/#datainspector).

 ## SchemaVisualizer

+The SchemaVisualizer ([.tsx](../realmFlipperPlugin/flipper-plugin-realm/src/pages/SchemaVisualizer.tsx)) is the main component of the 'Schema' tab.
+It renders a list of schema properties and their configuration.
+Mainly it makes use of the antd table for which it creates column and row objects with createColumnConfig() and createRows().
+It makes use of some smaller imported functions and components that can be understood from the source code.

 ## SchemaGraph

+The SchemaGraph ([.tsx](../realmFlipperPlugin/flipper-plugin-realm/src/pages/SchemaGraph.tsx)) uses [Mermaid](https://mermaid-js.github.io/mermaid) to create a graph from the schemas stored in the plugin state.
+It contains a function calculateMermaid() which returns a configuration string based on the array of schema objects handed to it.
+This string is used to generate the Mermaid component.

 # Mobile Plugin